-- Force Mastery - Rahn is immune to blast damage and collateral damage and cannot be knocked down.
-Also, when an enemy AOE deviates from a point within his CTRL range, you get to choose the direction after seeing the distance rolled.
+- Force Mastery - This model does not suffer blast damage or collateral damage and cannot become knocked down.
+When an enemy AOE ranged attack deviates from a point in this model's control range, after the deviation distance is rolled you choose the deviation direction.

 - Balance - 2" reach, P+S 13 melee weapon.

 - Damage Type: Magical

 - Beat Back - Immediately after a basic attack with this weapon is resolved during this model's Combat Action, the enemy model hit can be pushed 1" directly away from the attacking model.
 After the enemy model is pushed, the attacking model can advance up to 1" directly toward it.